davidly/ntvdm/README.md

     approx ms at 4.77Mhz:          998,184  == 0 days, 0 hours, 16 minutes, 38 seconds, 184 milliseconds
     unique first opcodes:               63
     app exit code:                       0

+Linux notes:

+    * Linux support is in progress; there are known issues called out below and certainly I'll find more bugs soon.
+    * I lightly tested with all of the apps called out above and they appear to work.
+    * Command-line apps are much more likely to work well than 80x25 text-mode apps.
+    * Building and testing was done strictly on WSL2 with Ubutnu 20.04; other platforms will likely have issues.
+    * Use m.sh and mr.sh to build using g++.
+    * The code assumes VT-100 support is available in your terminal window.
+    * Linix is case-sensitive and DOS isn't.
+On my machine I created a new root folder for test apps where everything is UPPERCASE and I use the -u switch with NTVDM.
+Not doing this will lead to apps not finding files.
+    * Apps that use the Alt key generally work, but I'm looking for a better solution as it's sometimes glitchy.
+    * Keyboard handling adds some small (10ms) delays to app responsivness and app shutdown.
+I'm working on a fix.
+    * I use ASCII characters for Code Page 437 characters, which can be ugly.
+Anyone know how to use CP 437 on Linux?